 The analysis of the line structure is shown in Figure 8, which concludes that points along the line are linearly related in lengths and NW has introduced gaps linearly to form global alignments.

-The variation of the original length of sequences with respect to a sequence at one end of the line is shown in the Original Length line in Figure 7.
+The sequences from 2-9 are aligned with Sequence 1, whose length is the longest.
 It shows that original lengths decrease linearly from one end to the other.
 The mismatches introduced by gaps for the alignments of these sequences have thus increased linearly according to the Mismatches by Gaps line.
 Also, clear is the fact that gaps have a dominant effect on the number of mismatches as the Total Mismatches line overlaps with the Mismatches by Gaps line.
 Thus, aligning short sequences with long sequences using NW has caused the introduction of biologically unimportant number of gaps purely for the sake of forming a global alignment.